sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 High Explosive

-If the grenade or mine deals damage, the damage dice ëexplodeí.
+If the grenade or mine deals damage, the damage dice √´explode√≠.
 Any maximum roll on a die (e.g. a 6 on a d6 or an 8 on a d8) allow you to roll that die again, and add the new roll to the original.

 Shaped

-You can alter the grenade or mineís blast radius to a 60 foot cone or a line that is 60 feet long and 10 feet wide.
+You can alter the grenade or mine√≠s blast radius to a 60 foot cone or a line that is 60 feet long and 10 feet wide.
 If

-you choose this augment, you canít use your Expanded Blast Radius feature to alter the size of the grenade or mineís blast.
+you choose this augment, you can√≠t use your Expanded Blast Radius feature to alter the size of the grenade or mine√≠s blast.

 Blast Evasion